-Dams are a critical part of our nation's infrastructure and all Americans enjoy the valuable benefits they provide, including flood protection, water supply, hydropower, irrigation and recreation.
+Dams are a critical part of the U.S. infrastructure, and all Americans enjoy the valuable benefits they provide, including flood protection, water supply, hydropower, irrigation and recreation.
 Our dams are aging and deteriorating, while downstream populations are increasing.
-Thousands of U.S. dams have the potential to fail with tragic consequences, and Americans need to understand the risks associated with potential incidents and failures.
+Thousands of U.S. dams have the potential to fail with tragic consequences, therefore Americans must understand the risks associated with potential incidents and failures.
 This demands greater attention to and investment in measures that reduce risks to public safety and economic assets.

-State dam safety programs regulate 70% of the 91,468 dams listed in the National Inventory of Dams (NID).
+State dam safety programs regulate 71% of the 92,000 plus dams listed in the National Inventory of Dams (NID).
 State dam safety programs inspect existing dams, oversee remediation of deficient dams, and work with local officials and dam owners on emergency preparedness.
-State Dam Safety Officials, all members of the Association of State Dam Safety Officials (ASDSO), are experts dedicated to ensuring the safety and security of our nation's dams.
+State dam safety officials are experts dedicated to ensuring the safety and security of our nation's dams.
 However, many state programs lack adequate budgets, staff and authority to ensure public safety.